Key Takeaways

-These small yet mighty software applications can unlock numerous possibilities for enterprises to empower customer self-service and automate complex interactions.
-Read on to learn how they do it and what industries can benefit from implementing enterprise chatbots.
+These small yet mighty AI-based applications can unlock numerous possibilities for enterprises to empower customer self-service and automate complex interactions.
+Read on to learn how they do it and what industries can benefit from implementing enterprise chatbots with Acropolium’s practical insights and case studies.

 Developing enterprise chatbots can help companies extend their reach and expand their presence.
 A chatbot powered by AI can help your employees prioritize tasks, schedule meetings, compose reports, and take over routine tasks.
 But that’s only a tiny part of what chatbot development can do for enterprises.
 Other benefits include:

-• Providing omnichannel support.
-Two-thirds of consumers report that the most frustrating aspect of customer service is the need to explain the same information multiple times.
+- Providing omnichannel support.
+56% of consumers report that the most frustrating aspect of customer service is the need to explain the same information multiple times.
 AI-powered chatbots remember every conversation they have across various communication channels and can offer consistent user support.

-• Boosting brand loyalty.
+- Boosting brand loyalty.
 When customers are happy with your service, they become regulars.
-Investing in chatbots can help your company provide excellent customer service and grow brand loyalty by 62%.
+Investing in chatbots can help your company provide excellent customer service and grow brand loyalty by 62%, as seen in our AI chatbot project for an automotive client.

-• Delivering 24/7 support.
+- Delivering 24/7 support.
 Speed and convenience are paramount for modern businesses.
-Two-thirds of customers expect to resolve their queries very quickly, and 40% expect customer service to be available round the clock.
+Chatbots can resolve client queries very quickly, providing customer service to be available round the clock.
 Fortunately, chatbots can handle this task.

 These are only some of the reasons why building a chatbot for an enterprise can help your company stay ahead of the competition.
 Yet, not all chatbots are equally effective for particular tasks.
 Let’s look at enterprise chatbot types and the purposes they can serve.